LaurenzV/krilla/README.md

 [![Documentation](https://docs.rs/krilla/badge.svg)](https://docs.rs/krilla)

 `krilla` is a high-level Rust crate that allows for the creation of PDF files.
-It builds on top of the excellent [pdf-writer](https://github.com/typst/pdf-writer) crate, but abstracts away all complexities that are involved in creating a PDF file, instead providing an interface with high-level primitives, such as fills, strokes, gradient, glyphs and images which can be used and combined easily
+It builds on top of the [pdf-writer](https://github.com/typst/pdf-writer) crate, but abstracts away all complexities that are involved in creating a PDF file, instead providing an interface with high-level primitives, such as fills, strokes, gradient, glyphs and images which can be used and combined easily